dineshkumares/info_extraction_receipts/README.md

 <img src="figures/figure_4.png" width = 1000>
 </p>

-_Figure: Breakdown of the intermediate steps bounding boxes, labeling and graph modeling_
+_Figure 7: Breakdown of the intermediate steps bounding boxes, labeling and graph modeling_

 These set of rules are scalable and work for more complex structures:

 <p align="left">
 <img src="figures/figure_7.png" width = 1000>
 </p>

+_Figure 8: Demonstration of how the set of parameters can be generalized for more complex document structures_

 ### 4. Features Engineering
 Node features consisted of the following: